LosGlennos/NetSQS/README.md

 # NetSQS

 A small wrapper around the Amazon SQS SDK to simplify usage.
+A nod to https://github.com/ryannel/gosqs who made the go implementation of this wrapper first.

 ## Usage